nigamreetesh84/LendingClubCasseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
-- Conclusion 3 from the analysis
-- Conclusion 4 from the analysis
+- This project serves how to apply EDA to determine the primary causes of loan default.
+The analysis's conclusions can assist lenders in making wise choices and minimizing credit loss.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Python
+  - Pandas
+  - NumPy
+  - Matplotlib
+  - Seaborn

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->